gofilipa/codes/README.md

 # Queer Codes
 This repository holds notes and blog posts toward my book project, *The Queer Codes Handbook*.
+This project in in progress.

 This project uses the "Astro Starter Kit: Blog", read more below.